Maria Corbett

 I am also a member of AUSIT (Australian Institute of Interpreters and Translators), which sets the Code of ethics accepted by NAATI.

-I certify my translations with my NAATI-stamp, which is accepted by all government bodies.
+I certify my translations with my NAATI stamps, which is accepted by all government bodies.
+My NAATI stamps do not have an expiry date.

 Experience

-Prior to arriving in Australia, I worked as a translator in the Film Department of Television Novi Sad (former Yugoslavia) for several years, and as a sales executive for the International Department of Television Sarajevo (Bosnia) for a couple of years.
+Prior to coming to Australia in 1989, I worked as a translator in the Film Department of Television Novi Sad (former Yugoslavia) for several years, and as a sales executive for the International Department of Television Sarajevo (Bosnia) for two years.
 My duties included subtitling and interpreting for the management in English, German and Hungarian.

-My field of expertise is: medical and legal interpreting and translation, especially mental health, transcriptions of tapes, media, community, interpreting for groups and simultaneous interpreting.
-In Sydney I regularly worked for the NSW Police, the Crime Commission, the Migrant Review Tribunal and STARTTS (Service for the Treatment and Rehabilitation of Torture and Trauma Survivors).
+My field of expertise is: medical and legal interpreting and translation, especially mental health, transcriptions of tapes, media, community, interpreting for groups, simultaneous interpreting.
+In Sydney I did a lot of work for police, the Migrant Review Tribunal, STARTTS (Service for the Treatment and Rehabilitation of Torture and Trauma Survivors), etc.

 Rates

 Interpreting: starting from $65 per hour to $80 per hour, depending on the complexity of the subject.
-Discounts for block or regular bookings.
 Minimum 2 hours fee applies.
 Full fee is to be paid for 24-hour cancellations, 50% for 48-hour cancellations.